HazemBittar/team-branches-group-2/Development Strategy.md

 ---

-## 1. User Story: about your team
+## 1. User Story: about team group 2

-__As a site visitor, I want to know about your team and who is in it__
+__As a site visitor, I want to know about team group 2 and who is in it__

 ### Repo